NOTE: Many resources

 • Australia's Department of Foreign

-• Central Intelligence Agency of the United States publishes a searchable World Factbook reference annual, with data, flags, and maps-- one of the most widely respected online sources of country and world information, with a country comparison and ranking feature.
+• Central Intelligence Agency of the United States publishes a World Factbook reference annual, with data, flags, and maps-- one of the most widely respected online sources of country and world information, with a country comparison and ranking feature.

 • Charts Bin-- Using